🌺Hawaiian Studies

 • Smooth, water-worn lava stones held two in each hand and clicked together rhythmically

-• Collected from specific beaches where wave action created the ideal flat, oval shape
+• Collected from specific beaches where wave action created the ideal flat, oval shape over time

 • Produces a sharp, bright sound that cuts through other instruments; represents the literal use of the ʻāina (land) in music-making

-Compare: ʻUlīʻulī vs. ʻIliʻili—both provide rhythm in hula, but ʻulīʻulī adds visual spectacle with feathers and produces a softer, sustained sound, while ʻiliʻili creates sharp, punctuated clicks.
+Compare: ʻUlīʻulī vs. ʻIliʻili: both provide rhythm in hula, but ʻulīʻulī adds visual spectacle with feathers and produces a softer, sustained sound, while ʻiliʻili creates sharp, punctuated clicks.
 Both demonstrate how Hawaiians sourced instruments directly from their environment.

 Wind Instruments: Breath as Connection